siqirua/tp/docs/UserGuide.md

 ### Saving the data

-ModuLight data are saved in the hard disk automatically after any command that changes the data.
+ModuLight data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Loading the previous data